aiokitchen/aiomisc/docs/source/aggregate.rst

 window ``leeway_ms``.
 It offers a trade-off between latency and throughput.

 If ``func`` raises an exception, then, all of the aggregated calls will propagate the same exception.
-If one of the aggregated calls gets cancelled during the ``func`` execution, then, another will try to execute the ``func``.
+If one of the aggregated calls gets canceled during the ``func`` execution, then, another will try to execute the ``func``.

 This decorator may be useful if the ``func`` executes slow IO-tasks,